elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 ### Keywords

-Keywords in Elixir are a list of tuples of two elements where the first element is an atom.
+Keywords in Elixir are a list of tuples of two elements, where the first element is an atom.
 Using the base constructs, they would be represented as:

 ```elixir
 [{:foo, 1}, {:bar, 2}]
 ```

-However Elixir introduces a syntax sugar where the keywords above may be written as follows:
+However, Elixir introduces a syntax sugar where the keywords above may be written as follows:

 ```elixir
 [foo: 1, bar: 2]